usubram/slack-quick-bots/README.md

 `template` - This take the *compiled* handlebars template for the data that you would be sending.

 `data` - This takes a callback with which the data will be given to the bot.

+`blockDirectMessage` - Block a bot from responding to a DM and hence only allowing it to respond in a public channel.

 ## Examples